 Build a life that doesn't hurt.

-My approach is client-centered, which means that I believe that the therapeutic relationship between counselor and client is the most important aspect of therapy.
+My approach is client-centered, which means that I believe that the therapeutic relationship between a counselor and client is the most important aspect of therapy.
 I am neurodivergent myself and this allows for a unique therapeutic rapport with neurodivergent clients who have not felt well-understood in the past.
-Beyond that, my tools are cognitive-behavioral in nature, with a heavy emphasis on mindfulness skills.
+Beyond that, my tools are cognitive-behavioral in nature, with a heavy emphasis on mindfulness skills and self compassion.
 All are evidence-based approaches for autistic and ADHD clients.

 In 2021, I became a Certified Autism Spectrum Disorder Clinical Specialist (CASDCS) after learning about the unique ways in which females and non-binary folks experience being autistic.
 In 2022, I expanded this education to include a specific certification as an ADHD-Certified Clinical Services Provider (ADHD-CCSP) to add as many tools as possible for improving executive function and understanding motivation in both Autism and ADHD.
 The two certification programs focused primarily on the “pathology” of these conditions as described by the medical model.
 However, in my work, I embrace the neurodiversity model and enjoy teaching neurodivergent clients (autism, ADHD, etc.) about this concept because of the healing that it can bring.